UsamaHussain8/UsamaHussain8/README.md

 I'm a software developer with an eye on working as an ML Engineer.
 I'm passionate about using tech to solve real world problems.

 - Working as a Software Developer
-- Active on LeetCode
 - Bachelors in Computer and Information Sciences (18-22) from [Pakistan Institute of Engineering and Applied Sciences](https://www.pieas.edu.pk/)
-- Passionate about ML Engineering
+- Passionate about Software Development and AI Engineering
-- Open source aspirant

 ---
 <div align="center">